 Closely tied to setting is perspective, or the way your characters see the world.
 Every one of us brings our own unique filter to the relationship we have with the world around us, built out of our cultural biases, class, social interactions, level of education, upbringing, belief system, and experiences.

-If you’re writing a work of medieval historical fiction, for example, the perspective from which the story is told can vary enormously from one character to another.
+If you’re writing a work of medieval historical fiction, for instance, one character’s perspective can vary enormously from another’s.
 You could show your reader a single scene from the point of view of a queen, a servant, a young child, a landowner, and a knight and produce a very different story within every single one.
-Even in contemporary fiction, things such as race and social class can unfortunately still have an impact on how we build the world in our mind.
+Even in modern-day fiction, things such as race and social class still have an impact on how we build the world in our mind.

-When used correctly, perspective is a marvelous literary device for bringing depth and suspense into your story.
-It’s through clever use of perspective that we get things like the unreliable narrator, in which the writer deliberately misleads the reader’s expectations by writing from a skewed or uninformed point of view.
+When used correctly, perspective is a marvelous literary device for bringing depth and suspense into your writing.
+It’s through clever use of this story element that we get things like the unreliable narrator, in which the writer deliberately misleads the reader’s expectations by writing from a skewed or uninformed point of view.

 5. Something to fight for

 When we looked at protagonists and antagonists we saw how these two central characters always have opposing goals.
-When forming your story from these basic elements, it’s essential that your characters have something to work towards.
-These are the things that will power your story from beginning to end.
+When forming your idea out of these basic elements, it’s essential that your hero has something to work towards.
+Your characters’ goals are the things that will power your story from beginning to end.

 6. Something to lose